klausbreyer/v01.io/content/posts/2023-shape-up-for-agencies/index.md

 - **Trust the Team**: Clients must trust the capabilities of designers and developers.
 - **Project Scale**: For Shape Up's effectiveness, projects should be at least 2 weeks in duration.
+- **Dynamic Duos**: Ideally, projects should be handled by teams of two.
 - **Versatile Designers**: Seek well-rounded designers instead of isolated UX and UI specialists.
-- **Full Stack Designers**: Those proficient in HTML and CSS to a production-grade, though not necessarily JavaScript.
+Ideally proficient in HTML and CSS to a production-grade (, though not necessarily JavaScript).
-- **Dynamic Duos**: Ideally, projects should be handled by teams of two.
 - **Robust Product Teams**: Essential during shaping.
 Otherwise, clients might inadvertently steer the project without appropriate de-risking.
-- **Leadership Buy-In**: Given its cross-functional nature, adopting Shape Up requires top-level support.
+- **Leadership Buy-In**: Given its cross-functional nature, adopting Shape Up requires top-level support from the client sie.
 - **Continuous Learning and Application**: Mastery and consistent application of the methodology are crucial.
+It will not be perfect on the first try.

-### Key Insights into the Client-Agency Relationship with Shape Up
+### Client-Agency Relationship with Shape Up

 **Client Involvement in Shaping**: Engaging clients in the shaping process enhances their buy-in and fosters trust.